 Seeing how as I’m a bread-machine freak and I love these apples, it was high time to create a bread recipe incorporating “Apples in a Bag.”

 Since I love to make yogurt, you probably won’t be surprised to hear that Whole Wheat Apple Pie Yeast Bread also includes Greek yogurt (but you can substitute buttermilk if you prefer).
 Either way, the result will be a tender crumb not unlike my favorite cinnamon rolls.

 Top this apple-studded loaf with a streusel topping as seen above, or ice it with powdered sugar frosting as seen below.
 Frosting will make your loaf taste very similar to a huge cinnamon roll.
 If you want to be really decadent, pour the frosting on top of a streusel-topped loaf.

 Storing iced bread in a plastic bag can be a messy business.
 Consequently, I don’t recommend frosting this loaf if you don’t have enough mouths to eat it all in one sitting.

 The first shown below is my favorite, but it’s a bit trickier to accomplish.

-- Roll the dough out like you would for cinnamon rolls, and sprinkle the cooled apple filling over the dough.
+- Roll the dough out as you would for cinnamon rolls, and sprinkle the cooled apple filling over the dough.